NikolasVir/PetCare-Pet-Keeping/README.md

 1. Xampp installed
 2. TomCat installed and configured
 3. Import Project and resolve Jettison Library location
-4. If a database does not exists create one with DataBase Creator
+4. If a database does not exists create one with DataBase Creator (xampp+topcat+interact from website)

 Notes: